jsohlendorff/continuous_time_LTMLE/article.typ

 // we see that $Phi_tau^(g, K) (P) = Psi_tau^(g, K) (P)$.

 We now present a simple iterated representation of the data target parameter $Psi_tau^g (P)$ in the case with no censoring.
-We discuss more thoroughly the implications for inference of this representation, the algorithm for estimation and examples in @section:censoring where we also deal with right-censoring.
+We discuss more thoroughly the implications for inference of this representation, the algorithm for estimation and examples in Section @section:censoring where we also deal with right-censoring.

 #theorem[